List of Acer species

-There are over 160 species in the genus Acer.
+There are nearly 160 species in the genus Acer.
 Species with evergreen foliage are tagged #.
 Species and sections that are extinct are tagged with †.

 Species A-Z

-The following is a list of species ordered alphabetically.
-This is as accepted in September 2015 by the Plant List, which is maintained by Kew Botanical Garden in London, with additions from paleobotanical literature.
+The following is a list of accepted species ordered alphabetically.
+Living species are from the Plants of the World Online database, which is maintained by Kew Botanical Garden in London, with additions of extinct species from paleobotanical literature.